-On the quiz (problem 2) we know the form of the function f(x) and we are searching for the function F(x).
+In the previous equation, we know the form of the function f(x) and we are searching for the function F(x).
 The function F(x) - the antiderivative - has the property that its derivative is equal to the integrand.

-In the previous equation, the "[]" notation is shorthand notation this: evaluate the antiderivative at its upper limit (B) and subtract from that the antiderivative evaluated at the lower limit (A).
+In the previous equation, the "[]" notation is shorthand notation for this: evaluate the antiderivative at its upper limit (B) and subtract from that the antiderivative evaluated at the lower limit (A).